OpenCTI-Platform/opencti/README.md

 ![Screenshot](docs/screenshot.png "OpenCTI")

+## Demonstration

+If you wish to discover how the OpenCTI platform is working, a [demonstration instance](https://demo.opencti.io) is available and open to everyone.
+This instance is reset every nights and based on reference data maintened by the OpenCTI developers.

 ## Releases download

 The releases are available on the [Github releases page](https://github.com/OpenCTI-Platform/opencti/releases).
 You can also access to the [rolling release package](https://releases.opencti.io) generated from the mater branch of the repository.